 How long to thaw turkey in the microwave: The USDA recommends microwaving for about 6 minutes per pound.
 A 12-pound turkey would take about an hour and 12 minutes to thaw.

 How it works: Unwrap the turkey from its original packaging and place it in the microwave.

 When you should cook the turkey: This method may start to cook portions of the turkey as it thaws.
 Because of that, it’s extremely important to cook it immediately after thawing.

-If you’re wondering why there isn’t an “On the countertop” method, that’s because it’s never safe to defrost turkey at room temperature.
-It might be okay to leave your butter on the counter, but these temperatures can cause bacteria to grow on poultry.
-No one wants to spend Black Friday with a foodborne illness, so just don’t do it!
+If you’re wondering why there isn’t a countertop method, that’s because it’s never safe to thaw a turkey at room temperature.
+These temperatures can cause bacteria to grow on poultry.
+No one wants to spend Black Friday with a foodborne illness, so just don’t do it.

 How Can I Tell My Turkey is Thawed?